maxboeck/mxb/src/posts/css-mindset/2019-06-05-css-mindset.md

 Strings may be longer than intended or contain special characters, images might be missing or have weird dimensions.
 Displays may be very narrow or extremely wide.
 Those are all states you need to anticipate.

+{% callout "tip" %}
 The number one mistake made by designers and developers alike is assuming that things will always look like they do in the static mockup.
 I can assure you, they will not.
+{% endcallout %}

 ## Find Patterns and re-use them

 When you set out to turn a design mockup into code, it's often helpful to take inventory of the different patterns included first.
 Analyse each screen and take note of any concept that occurs more than one.
 It might be something small like a typographic style, or large like a certain layout pattern.
 What can be abstracted?
 What's unique?

+{% callout "tip" %}
 Thinking of pieces in a design as standalone things makes them easier to reason about, and helps to draw the boundaries between components.
+{% endcallout %}

 ## Use consistent Names